 Today’s travelers have much more to consider with heightened transport security.
-If you wear silicone breast forms, you likely have additional concerns about getting past metal detectors or X-rays and the safety of your breast forms in the air.
+If you wear silicone breast form, you likely have additional concerns about getting past metal detectors or X-rays and the safety of your breast forms in the air.

 Passing airport security with breast forms